natalettileandro/natalettileandro/README.md

 ## Leandro Nataletti

+Chemical Engineer with specialization in Data Science, currently Data Science & Engineer at LANXESS

-I lead and work on projects for digitalization and digital transformation in manufacturing processes.
+At LANXESS I perform the Data Science function as well as being responsible for monitoring and supporting Strategic Studies and Projects at the production site.
+I lead projects for digitization and digital transformation in manufacturing processes.
 I work in the implementation of new technologies, process optimization with Analytics and Statistics, as well as preparing people in new ways of working.

 Main contact: